usdoj-crt/beta-ada/_pages/guides/parking.md

   </tbody>
 </table>

-## Special parking conditions
+## Special Parking Conditions

-### Limited parking
+### Limited Parking

-Where parking spaces are limited to 4 or fewer spaces:
+Where parking spaces are limited to four or fewer spaces:

 <div class="grid-container" markdown="0">
   <div class="grid-row">
     <div class="tablet:grid-col-6">
       {% capture list %}
-      - one (1) van accessible parking space must be provided
+      - One van accessible parking space must be provided
-      - not required to have a sign with the international symbol of accessibility
+      - Anyone can park in that space
-      - anyone can park in that space | red-x
+      - Not required to have a sign with the international symbol of accessibility | red-x
       {% endcapture %}
       {% include icon-list.html list=list type="green-check" %}
     </div>